 Student Food Rescue

 Student Food Rescue was founded by a group of BU student volunteers in the spring of 1988, and has since become an integral part of the CSC.
 Volunteers collect over 5,000 pounds of food a week from Boston restaurants, supermarkets, bakeries, grocery surplus facilities and coffee shops.
-For the year of 2014, we are expecting to donate over 200,000 pounds of food, but we need your help to keep the program running!
+In the 2015-2016 academic year, we have donated 500,000 pounds of food, and we need your help to keep the program running!

 How to Get Involved